AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Note that Go HTTP handlers do **not** have timeouts by default, so the GraphQL handler is wrapped in a timeout handler (see the call to `http.TimeoutHandler()`) which creates a context that expires after 5 seconds.
 Using a `Context` like this can mitigate problems due to poorly designed client queries, server overload or even a DOS attack.
+(Even better is to use eggql **complexity throttling** which analyses query complexity and does not try to run them once a limit is exceeded.)

 ```Go
 package main